-As September heads to a close, many youngsters are embarking on a new phase of their life – university.
-Although fresher’s week will be very different this year due to the current pandemic, parents are still having to wave good-bye to the child they nurtured for the past 18 or 19 years.
+As September begins, many youngsters are embarking on a new phase of their life – university.
+Parents prepare to wave good-bye to the child they nurtured for the past 18 or 19 years.
 Gone are the days when you tucked them up in bed, read them stories, wiped their snotty noses or soothed their grazes.
 The child has gone and a new adult emerges.

 It’s natural to go through a cocktail of emotions that take you on a rollercoaster from joy and pride of their achievements to grief and loneliness.
 Changes have been happening all along, from when they made the transition from nursery to primary school; followed by what seemed a big leap into secondary school.
 Each phase brings with it its own adjustments and this final one of their education will probably be the biggest.